coreybruyere/530Flow/README.md

 * **DO NOT** using ID's.
 Use classes instead
 * **DO NOT** over-qualify selectors.
 Keep specificity number as low as possible
-* **DO NOT** (with the exception of pseudo/hover states and module modifier and child classes).
+* **DO NOT** (with the exception of pseudo/hover states, module modifiers, and child classes)
-* Use provided `rem` function for layout: margin, padding, height, width
+* Use provided `rem` function for everything except font-size
-* Use provided `em` function for type and border: font-size, border, etc.
+* Use provided `em` function for type font-size
-* All CSS class names should use BEM syntax with double underscore and double dash
+* All module class names should use the double underscore and double dash BEM syntax where appropriate
 * Use one discrete, comma separated selector per line in multi-selector rulesets
 * Order of CSS properties: Positioning, Display & Box Model, Color, Text, Other
 * List @extend(s) first